Excitement grows about Canada’s new accessible plain language standard

 Will the standard be updated?

 ASC reviews and revises all its standards every 5 years or earlier if needed.
 The process has already begun.
-On each page of each published standard is a “Report a problem on this page” button.
-Readers can click up to 6 pre-selected problems and add additional information in a comment box.
+Anyone can email ASC to provide feedback on its standards.

 Are other writers using the standard?